You have options, How to file Bankruptcy in Canada

 After filing for bankruptcy you may be examined under oath by a representative of the OSB.
 The purpose of the examination is to question you, the bankrupt, with respect to your conduct, the causes of the bankruptcy and the disposition of your property.

-Step 7: You attend two counselling sessions.
+Step 8: You attend two mandatory counselling sessions

 The purpose of the counselling is to help you discover and understand the causes of your bankruptcy.
 These sessions will also provide information to assist you in managing your financial affairs in the future.